E-Commerce Basics: 15 Terms That Explain How Online Stores Work

 PPC (Pay-Per-Click)

-Paying for ads where you are charged each time someone clicks your link, rather than earning traffic organically.
+PPC (Pay-Per-Click) is a paid advertising model where you’re charged each time someone clicks your ad, rather than earning traffic organically.

 CTR (Click-Through Rate)